theNewDynamic/oregonsadventurecoast.com/content/sitepages/contact-us.md

   description: If you need help finding exciting things to do on the Oregon Coast
     or just want to find out more about the area, contact us!
 Start planning your vacation.
-  title: Contact Us for Oregon Coast Trip Ideas | Oregon's Adventure Coast
+  title: Contact Us for Oregon Coast Trip Ideas

 ---
 Thank you for visiting our site!
 If you need help finding something wonderful to do or just want to find out more about the area, feel free to contact Oregon’s Adventure Coast today.